yuvemaq/Personal-Capstone-Projects/README.md

 4. [Estimating when three natural resources will be depleted](https://github.com/yuvemaq/Personal-Capstone-Projects/tree/main/Estimating%20when%20four%20natural%20resources%20will%20be%20depleted)
 5. [Driving distance between U.S. cities](https://github.com/yuvemaq/Personal-Projects/tree/main/Driving%20distance%20between%20US%20cities)

-Each capstone is accompanied by some form of documentation.
+Each project is accompanied by some form of documentation.

 ## Background